 Resumes for StrawHat (or anywhere, really….)

 - Your Name.
 Be consistent!
 Are you Mike or Michael?
-It should be the same on your resume, application print-out, and in all correspondence.
+It should be the same on your resume, online profile, and in all correspondence.

 - Your direct contact phone number, along with agency contact if you have representation.

-- Height, Weight, Hair Color, Eye Color, Voice Type or Range (for singers), Union Affiliations.
+- Height, Hair Color, Eye Color, Voice Type or Range (for singers), Union Affiliations.

 - NEVER list your home address or Social Security number!